Skar0/fire-detection/README.md

 ## Results

 #### Trained model file
-Our trained model file containing the model architecture and trained weights can be found in.
+Our trained model file containing the model architecture and trained weights is the file transfer_learned_model.h5 at the root of the project.

 #### Performance
 The performance of our model, measured by categorical loss and accuracy is the following:

+On the provided test set :

+    transfer_learned_model.h5
+    100 samples
+    loss : 0.3496805104602239 | acc : 0.9108910891089109

 On the whole dataset :

-On the provided test set :
+    transfer_learned_model.h5
+    5953 samples
+    loss : 0.0360565472869205 | acc : 0.9914328909793382

+From our experiments, it seems that 'fire' and 'no fire' images are always lassified with high accuracy.
+Images labelled 'start fire' are harder to classify for the network.
+This may be explained by the fact that 'fire' images may contain smoke and that 'start fire' images sometimes contain small flames.

 #### Video examples

 Examples of videos annotated by our model can be found below.